Degrees & Programs

 Coursework generally takes 2 years to complete.
 However, it is possible to complete coursework in less time.
 The minimum time for completion is a year.

-Who usually pursues this certificate?
+Who usually pursues this license?

 A wide variety of school professionals including: